Aircraft Registration in Malta

 Aircraft Registration Process

 The registration process of an aircraft in Malta is quite straight-forward.
 This process is initiated through a request for a registration number, followed by a duly completed application which shall need to be accompanied by all documentation relating to the aircraft.
+Once this process is completed, the aircraft may be registered and eventually a Certificate of Registration determining the classification of the aircraft is issued.

 It is essential to note for the registration of a commercial aircraft, all operators require an Air Operator Certificate (AOC) and an Air Operator License (AOL) which are both granted by the Maltese Civil Aviation Directorate (CAD) in terms of the Maltese legislation and EU Regulation 1008/2008.
 The purpose of this certificate is to confirm that an operator has the professional ability and organization to ensure the safety of operation specified in the certificate.
 Once an AOC is obtained, the operator is then required to obtain an Air Operator License (AOL).